IL Marijuana Legalization: What Does It Mean for Employers?

 The Cannabis Act also places recreational cannabis use, on a state level, as a lawful product under the Illinois Right to Privacy in the Workplace Act.
-This means that employees who use cannabis outside of work hours but are under the influence at work cannot be subject to termination or other adverse employment actions on their use of cannabis alone.
+This means that employees who use cannabis outside of work hours but are not under the influence at work cannot be subject to termination or other adverse employment actions on their use of cannabis alone.

 “Impairment” is not clearly defined, but common signs of impairment include red eyes and delayed reaction times.
 Employers should carefully document and train managers on the signs of impairment due to marijuana.